U.N. council extends contentious Western Sahara peacekeeping mission

 In an apparent compromise, the unanimously approved U.S.-drafted resolution encourages "the parties to continue in their respective efforts to enhance the promotion and protection of human rights in Western Sahara and the ... refugee camps."

-A Security Council diplomat, who spoke on the condition of anonymity, said the resolution contained more rights language than in previous years and was a "step forward."
+A U.N.
+Security Council diplomat, who spoke on the condition of anonymity, said that the resolution contained more rights language than previous years, describing it as a "step forward."

 While allegations of abuse have lessened since a 1975-1991 war, rights groups like Amnesty International accuse Morocco of continuing to use excessive force against demonstrators and activists and repressing political freedom, among other abuses.

-Polisario's U.N. representative, Ahmed Boukhari, said it welcomed the U.S. push for human rights monitoring, but that the resolution adopted on Thursday did not take the issue forward.
+Polisario's U.N. representative, Ahmed Boukhari, said it appreciated the U.S. push for human rights monitoring, but that the resolution adopted on Thursday was the same as last year.

 "They (the United States) decided by unknown reasons to back off," he said.
 "Nevertheless, we appreciated the U.S. intentions and their idea should be maintained on the radar."